 Authority Hacker carried out an analysis on professional bloggers who cover different topics and interests.

 The top earner, John Lee Dumas, makes almost $500,000 per month in revenue from his blog and podcast.
 Others make less but many bloggers still earn lucrative sums of money each month.

 Blogs were one of the first forms of social media but still remain a powerful platform to grow influence.

 You can even create your own online community to grow your influence among people related to your interests.

 - The community has more than 700,000 visitors per month

 - It created the world’s first ‘universal autopilot’

-With either a blog or a community you own you have full control of the site and you’re not at the mercy of, say, a social media platform like Facebook which can kill your reach in one full swoop.
+With either a blog or a community you own you have full control of the site and you’re not at the mercy of, say, a social media platform like Facebook which can kill your reach in one fell swoop.

 As social media has risen to prominence in the last six or seven years, music, TV and movie stars have jumped on the bandwagon.

 A-list celebs have huge follower, fan and subscriber counts across all social channels.
 Very few celebrities today are not using social media.